Dennis E. Showalter Research Fellowship

 Recognizing academic excellence in military history.

-recognizes Professor Dennis Showalter's contributions to the military history field, its junior scholars, and especially to our M.A. in Military History (MMH) program.
-The Fellowship, an endowed fund of Norwich University, was named in his memory as one of the founding faculty members for the Norwich Master’s in Military History Program, as a renowned author, an engaging lecturer and professor, and wise mentor over a 50-year career until his passing in 2019.
+The Dennis E. Showalter Research Fellowship at the College of Graduate and Continuing Studies recognizes Professor Dennis Showalter’s contributions to the field of military history, to junior scholars, and especially to our Master of Arts in Military History (MMH) program.
+The fellowship, an endowed fund of Norwich University, was named in his memory as one of the founding faculty members for the Norwich master’s in military history program, a renowned author, engaging lecturer and professor, and wise mentor over a 50-year career until his passing in 2019.

-The Fellowship will support the research efforts and recognize academic excellence of one or more students in the MMH program at Norwich.
-The student(s) selected will have the opportunity to highlight their scholarly contribution of a completed Capstone or Thesis, if topically appropriate, during a presentation at Norwich’s CGCS Residency.
-The student(s) selected will receive a cash award for research and travel expenses to the annual Norwich University's Writer's Symposium to present graduate research.
+The fellowship supports the research efforts and recognizes the academic excellence of one or more students in the MMH program at Norwich.
+Selected students will have the opportunity to highlight their scholarly contributions, such as a completed capstone or thesis, if topically appropriate, during a presentation at the College of Graduate and Continuing Studies Residency.
+Recipients will receive a cash award for research and travel expenses to attend the annual Norwich University Writers' Symposium to present their graduate research.

 Most of us who write and teach knew a great gentleman historian with the booming voice.
 The late Dr. Dennis Showalter left his mark on each of us.
 Now is the time to respond in support of a research fellowship at Norwich University in his honor.
 I urge each of you to give what you can to this worthy memorial.
-John F. Votaw, Sr., Temple University PhD, 1991.

 Give Now